Games & Quizzes

 /ˈdistəns/

-Amount of space between two places or things. make distant in position or nature.
+Amount of space between two places or things.
+To make it clear that you are not involved.

 /ˌlōkəˈmōdiv/